NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 I aimed to stick to this overarching goal and the following section summarise the CS requirements, it was taken, and adapted, from the **CI project requirements** section:

-* Data handling: Build a MongoDB-backed Flask project...
+* Data handling: Build a Django project using Python as your main programming Language...
-* Database structure: Put some effort into designing a database structure...
+* Database structure:  Design a robust database structure use PostgresSQL...
 * User functionality: (CRUD functionality)...
-* Use of technologies: Use HTML and custom CSS for the website's front-end....
+* Use of technologies Frontend: Use HTML, custom CSS and Javascript for the website's front-end....
+* Use of technologies Nackend: Use Python and JS (Stripe) for the website's front-end....
 * Structure: Incorporate a main navigation menu and structured layout...
 * Documentation: Write a README.md file...
 * Version control: Use Git & GitHub for version control...
 * Attribution: Maintain clear separation between code written by you and code from external sources...
-* Deployment: Deploy the final version (Heroku)...
+* Deployment: Deploy the final, live version ( on Heroku)...
-* (Secrecy): Make sure to not include any passwords or secret keys in the project repository...
+* Secrecy: Do not include any passwords or secret keys in the project repository...

 ## Project Page Breakdown